dghosef/qdbp/doc/FEATURES.md

+# THE WRITING AND CONTENTS HERE ARE VERY MUCH A WIP
 ## That Could

 qdbp isn't just "The Little Language."
 It is "The Little Language That Could."
 Despite its size, qdbp is very expressive.
 This document demonstrates a subset of popular abstractions that qdbp either natively supports or can emulate.